Can You Get Higher by Holding in Cannabis Smoke for a Long Time?

-Many people will try to tell you that you should hold in our cannabis smoke before exhaling in order to get the most out of your toke.
-Many people believe that if you hold in the smoke for longer, you give your body more time to absorb the cannabinoids through your lungs’ alveoli (the air sacs in your lungs).
+Many people will try to tell you that you should hold in your cannabis smoke before exhaling in order to get the most out of your toke.
+This stems from the idea that if you hold in the smoke longer, you give your body more time to absorb the cannabinoids through your lungs’ alveoli (the air sacs in your lungs).
 Despite how logical that may seem, science does not support that theory.
 In fact, the reason why you may feel an intensified effect from holding in your smoke has nothing to do with absorbing more cannabinoids.

 Why Holding in Cannabis Smoke Doesn’t Get You Higher

-In fact, holding in your smoke for longer than necessary results in the absorption of unwanted smoke and tars.
-Consuming your cannabis through joints and bongs and holding that smoke in, allows the tar to stick to your lungs more.
-However, if you were to hold in the smoke from a vaporizer, you run a lower risk of unnecessary tar sticking to your lungs as this method of cannabis consumption is proven cleaner.
-Despite the differences in smoking methods and holding it in, one thing remains, the longer you hold your smoke does NOT mean you’re absorbing more cannabinoids.
-3 seconds is all it takes for your alveoli to absorb the optimal amount of cannabis and move the cannabinoids into your bloodstream.
+Holding in your smoke longer than necessary results in the absorption of unwanted smoke and tars.
+Consuming your cannabis through joints and bongs and holding that smoke in allows the tar to stick to your lungs more.
+Holding your cannabis smoke in longer does NOT mean you’re absorbing more cannabinoids; 3 seconds is all it takes for your alveoli to absorb the optimal amount of cannabis and move the cannabinoids into your bloodstream.

-Consider doing the following to ensure the optimal intake of cannabinoids with minimal risk of oxygen deprivation and wastage:
+Consider doing the following to ensure the optimal intake of cannabinoids with minimal risk of oxygen deprivation:

-- Inhaling cannabis works the same as inhaling air, inhale DEEPER, not shorter and holding it in.
-This allows more cannabinoids into your lungs without giving time for unwanted smoke and tar to be absorbed.
+- Inhaling cannabis works the same as inhaling air.
+Rather than inhaling shorter hits and holding them in, try to inhale DEEPER.
+This allows more cannabinoids to enter your lungs without giving time for unwanted smoke and tar to be absorbed.

-- Consider different methods of cannabis consumption such as concentrates through vaporizers, dabbing and edibles.
+- Consider different methods of cannabis consumption, such as dabbing and edibles.

-- Vaporizers do not combust cannabis but rather heats them up in order to activate the cannabinoids, resulting in healthier and optimal absorption.
+- Vaporizers do not combust cannabis but rather heats it up in order to activate the cannabinoids, resulting in healthier and optimal absorption.

-- Micro-dosing!
-Everyone consumes cannabis for various reasons, but this method of consumption allows you to stay mediated throughout the day, or whichever time period you need while consuming a minimal amount for the optimum effect.
-This also means that you minimize the opportunity for tar absorption if you don’t hold in your inhalations,
+- Try microdosing!
+Everyone consumes cannabis for various reasons, but this method of consumption allows you to reap some of the benefits of cannabis while consuming a minimal amount for the optimum effect.

-Regardless of how long you hold in your smoke, cannabis will have the same effect on your body as it would if you hold it in for 3 seconds or 10 seconds, the only difference is the amount of oxygen and blood flowing through your body.
+Cannabis will have the same effect on your body whether you hold in your hits for 3 seconds or 10 seconds—the only difference is the amount of oxygen and blood flowing through your body.
 No matter how long or deep you inhale, there is still a limit on cannabis absorption, which does not take longer than 3 seconds to reach.
-So inhale, exhale that toke and breathe in that fresh air.